 About

-Born in 1986, Michelle Aimée grew up in a small town at the foot of the mountains in the southeast of Switzerland.
-After she graduated from business school and the preparatory art course, she attended the Zurich University of the Arts (ZHdK) and the Royal Melbourne Institute of Technology (RMIT) from 2008 to 2012 for her Bachelor’s degree in Fine Art Photography.
-During her exchange year at RMIT, Michelle Aimée was appointed the winner of «Picture This Photography Prize 2011» Brunswick Street Gallery in Melbourne, Australia, for her portrait series «King».
+Michelle Aimée was born in 1986 and grew up in a small town at the foot of the mountains in the southeast of Switzerland.
+After completing her studies in business school and the preparatory art course, she pursued her Bachelor’s degree in Fine Art Photography at the Zurich University of the Arts (ZHdK) and the Royal Melbourne Institute of Technology (RMIT) from 2008 to 2012.
+During her exchange year at RMIT, Michelle Aimée won the «Picture This Photography Prize 2011» Brunswick Street Gallery in Melbourne, Australia, for her portrait series «King».

-After her graduation in 2012, she started working as a scientific photographer at the Veterinary Faculty of the University of Zurich.
-Through her daily assignments supporting veterinary research, communications, and educational practices, her interest in solving questions through photography found a place to flourish.
-The projects at the faculty often provoked more questions.
-Over time the unanswered questions regarding the use of photography in science accumulated.
-This motivated her to enter the master’s program of visual communication and iconic research at the fhnw, Basel, in 2017, where she learned to conduct her own research, helping her find those answers.
-In 2020 she graduated summa cum laude with her master’s thesis: «Exploring the Image Esthetic* in Scientific Photographs of Anatomical Specimens», where she collected the plentiful factors influencing a photograph’s visual appearance (or as she there defined as «esthetic»).
+Following her graduation in 2012, she began working as a scientific photographer at the Veterinary Faculty of the University of Zurich.
+Her daily assignments supporting veterinary research, communications, and educational practices piqued her interest in solving questions through photography.
+She found that the projects at the faculty often raised more questions than answers.
+This accumulation of unanswered questions regarding the use of photography in science motivated her to pursue a master’s degree in Visual Communication and Iconic Research at the fhnw, Basel, in 2017.
+Here, she learned to conduct her research.
+In 2020, she graduated summa cum laude with her master’s thesis: «Exploring the Image Esthetic in Scientific Photographs of Anatomical Specimens,» where she collected the numerous factors influencing a photograph’s visual appearance.

-Parallel to her position at the University of Zurich, Michelle Aimée has taught photography and photography-related subjects at various institutions and continues to offer courses and lectures on topics related to photography in scientific and medical praxis.
+In addition to her role at the University of Zurich, Michelle Aimée has taught photography and related subjects at various institutions and continues to offer courses and lectures on topics related to photography in scientific and medical praxis.

-Michelle Aimée currently lives and works in Zurich, Switzerland and is an appointed member of the Deutsche Gesellschaft für Photographie (DGPh) and an affiliate member of the Institute of Medical Illustrators UK (IMI).
+Michelle Aimée currently resides and works in Flims and Zurich, Switzerland.
+She is an appointed member of the Deutsche Gesellschaft für Photographie (DGPh), an affiliate member of the Institute of Medical Illustrators UK (IMI), and a member of the Same Kollektiv, Switzerland.

 1993 – 2002